 of labels from data that exists in Excel and Access, or a file export from other

 applications.
 Perform the following to link to an external data source:

-- Choose the data type and then Search to find the file.
+- Choose the external data type and then Search to find the file.

-- After the source path is located, choose the appropriate table if
+- After the source path is located, choose the appropriate source sheet if

-- Select Link Data to see a snippet of the linked data.
+- Select Embed Data to see a snippet of the linked data.

 - After the data is linked, select Close.